- Reference Number: HEY-941/2018

 What can I expect when I go home?

-- Your consultant will arrange to see you in the out-patients department between 2 – 3 weeks after discharge.
+- Your consultant will arrange to see you in the outpatients department a few weeks after discharge.
 Sometimes this is to see the consultant who did your operation followed by an appointment with an oncologist (cancer specialist).
 If you do not receive this appointment, contact your clinical nurse specialist who will arrange one for you.
 This appointment is to review your progress.
 They will also discuss the pathology findings from the tumour and lymph glands which were removed at the time of the operation.
 Further treatment options, if necessary will also be discussed.

-- You will go home with your T-Tube in.
-You may have a district nurse organized by the ward to help look after this.
-You will have a dye x-ray test about 4 weeks following your operation and if this shows that the join has healed adequately, then your t-tube will be removed.
+- If you go home with your T-Tube in you may have a district nurse organised by the ward to help look after this.
+You will have a dye X-ray test around 4-6 weeks following your operation and if this shows that the join has healed adequately, then your t-tube will be removed.
 This may happen in out-patients or you may be asked to go to the ward to have it removed.
 The wound which is left will gradually heal.

 - You may take a bath or shower as normal, using unperfumed soap and ensure to gently pat your wounds dry, do not rub them.